A call for more mindful second glances

 So, why did you wait so long after the recommendation?
 As Clare Press mentions in Wardrobe Crisis, I think part of it had to do with “the sheer scale” of the industry and the problems entangled with it.
 The largeness of it all caused “ostrich behaviour” — ostriches hide from danger by burying their head in the sand.
 So, in other words, I was turning a blind eye.

-I forget the exact environment and state of mind I was in, but I kept thinking about the documentary (note: hadn’t watched it yet…), the photo I saw at the 2014 World Press Photo exhibit at Brookfield Place in Toronto titled “Final Embrace”, and the wardrobes of myself and people I knew.
+I forget the exact environment and state of mind I was in, but I kept thinking about the un-watched documentary, the photo I saw at the 2014 World Press Photo exhibit at Brookfield Place in Toronto titled “Final Embrace”, and the wardrobes of myself and people I knew.

-So, I finally watched the documentary (in 2016) — and since then it’s been a lot of researching and asking questions.
+So, I finally watched The True Cost — and since then there’s been a lot of researching and asking questions.

 I don’t think you can watch a film like The True Cost and not be affected in some way.